Amsterdam's Red Light District is the subject of much fascination, but it isn't all about prostitution.

 New to Cannabis or want to learn more?

-The Cannabis College has knowledgable employees who can give you advice for safely using Cannabis – whether for recreation or medicinal purposes.
+The Cannabis College has knowledgeable employees who can give you advice for safely using Cannabis - whether for recreation or medicinal purposes.

 They give tours of their indoor Cannabis garden and educate visitors about Cannabis Activism.